Eden ahbez: Early life

-Ahbez was born in Brooklyn, New York, to a Jewish father and a Scottish-English mother, and spent his early years in the Brooklyn Hebrew Orphan Asylum of New York, which branched off from the Hebrew Orphan Asylum.
-He then traveled in an Orphan Train and was adopted, in 1917, by a family in Chanute, Kansas, and raised under the name George McGrew.
+Ahbez was born in Brooklyn, New York to Jewish father George Philip Aberle and English mother Margaret Annie (Mason) Aberle.
+He spent his early years in the Brooklyn Hebrew Orphan Asylum of New York.
+He then traveled in an orphan train, was adopted in 1917 by a family in Chanute, Kansas, and raised under the name George McGrew.

-During the 1930s, McGrew lived in Kansas City, where he performed as a pianist and dance band leader.
+During the 1930s, McGrew lived in Kansas City, Missouri, where he performed as a pianist and dance band leader.
 In 1941, he arrived in Los Angeles and began playing piano in the Eutropheon, a small health food store and raw food restaurant on Laurel Canyon Boulevard.
 The cafe was owned by John and Vera Richter, who followed a Naturmensch and Lebensreform philosophy influenced by the Wandervogel movement in Germany.
 He was a vegetarian.
 He recalled once telling a policeman: "I look crazy but I'm not.
 And the funny thing is that other people don't look crazy but they are."

-Their followers, known as "Nature Boys" and who included "Gypsy Boots" (né Robert Bootzin), wore long hair and beards and ate only raw fruits and vegetables.
+Their followers, known as "Nature Boys" and who included Gypsy Boots (né Robert Bootzin), wore long hair and beards and ate only raw fruits and vegetables.
 During this period, he adopted the name "eden ahbez", choosing to spell his name with lower-case letters, claiming that only the words God and Infinity were worthy of capitalization.